unmannedlab/Colosseum/docs/faq.md

 ###### Where is the setting file and how do I modify it?

->AirSim will create empty settings file at `~/Documents/AirSim/settings.json`.
+>Colosseum will create empty settings file at `~/Documents/Colosseum/settings.json`.
 You can view the available [settings options](settings.md).

 <!-- ======================================================================= -->